Image 1 of 6

 Winter Dormancy and Health:

-Growth slows significantly in cooler months
+Growth slows significantly during cooler months

 Reduce watering to near zero in winter